rafalp/Misago/docs/developers/admin_actions.rst

 This function is expected to return queryset of items that will be displayed.
 If filters, sorting or pagination is defined, this queryset will be sliced and filtered.

+.. function:: add_item_action(cls, name, icon, link, style=None)

+Class method that allows you to add custom links to item actions.
+Link should be a string with link name, not complete link.
+It should also accept same kwargs as other item actions links.

 FormView
 --------